-The men below are listed on the Second World War memorial in St Matthew's church, and this is what we've found out about them so far.
-If you know more, please
+The men below are listed on the Second World War memorial in St Matthew's Church, and this is what we've found out about them so far.
+We have also included two other men who aren't on the memorial – Joseph Piddington and Charles Webb – but who we think should be.
+If you know more about any of them, please

 ![]() Image courtesy of Steve Ayres. |